 What Does Flood Insurance Cover?

-While the NFIP and private flood insurance markets are separate from one another, the policies purchased through them often cover the same types of damage.
+While the NFIP and private flood insurance markets are separate from one another, the policies often cover the same types of damage.
 Generally, commercial flood insurance policies will cover damage to the property itself as well as equipment, appliances, and personal items within the structure, including:

 Building Coverage